 Yes, reading books is popular in 2022.
 There are some reasons, despite the onslaught of digital platforms, the habit of reading books continues to thrive.
-One of these reasons is the promotion of books by “Bookstagramers” and high-profile personalities like Bill Gates.
+One of these reasons is the promotion of books by “Bookstagramers”, YouTubers, youth icons and high-profile personalities like Bill Gates.
 Social media icons and business leaders routinely promote reading books.

 All of these have maintained an interest in reading non-fiction and fiction books among the literate.
 Proof of this is an increase in the number of books published every year.

 The startup culture has created a thirst for information and motivation among the youth.
-People of all age groups aspire to improve their mental and spiritual well-being along with their lifestyle.
+People of all age groups aspire to improve their economic, psychological and spiritual well-being along with their lifestyle.
 So, they look for ideas that will inspire, motivate and enlighten them.

 People increasing look for books that will help them in this journey of self-discovery and improvement.
 Today, apart from buying books, people also have the option of listening to book summaries on mobile applications, reading book abstracts and joining libraries to borrow books.

 However, true book lovers know that listening to summaries and reading abstracts will only give them a brief.
 But reading the book, bit by bit, every day, will give them more benefit and satisfaction.

 What Age Group Reads The Most in 2022?
 Does Gen Z Read More Than Other Generations?

 Every generation shares some common national, regional and socioeconomic events.
 Because of these shared experiences, generations growing up in these circumstances tend to form some beliefs and habits that could have a common thread.

 In addition to these, other factors influence the generation.
-For instance, the socioeconomic background of their family, their parent’s beliefs, the philosophies, costumes and culture the generation is growing up in.
+For instance, the socioeconomic background of their family, their parent’s beliefs, the philosophies, customs and culture the generation is growing up in.

 So, in India, we see the